AXP-OS/axpos-org/content/about.md

 ### 2025-02
 - new website using [HUGO](https://gohugo.io/) running [hextra](https://github.com/imfing/hextra) theme
 - shifting device guides from Github to https://axpos.org basing on templates to ease maintenance and adding new devices
-- CVE Kernel patcher adapted
+- CVE Kernel patcher adapted and automated!
+Read all about the journey [here](https://axpos.org/docs/knowledge/divesteol/#1-cve-kernel-patcher)
+- adapted/replaced/optimized/removed almost all dependencies we had with DivestOS

 ### 2025-01